Zeeshankhurasani/Project-one/README.md

   Click "Finish"--It will ask you if you want the Java perspective to open.</code></pre>

 Create a new Java class:
-Click the "Create a Java Class" button in the toolbar.
+<pre><code>Click the "Create a Java Class" button in the toolbar.
 (This is the icon below "Run" and "Window" with a tooltip that says "New Java Class.")
-  In the dialog give the Class Name I.e. File Name -Alert it should start with Capital Letter Always Then Select main method check box click on Ok.
+  In the dialog give the Class Name I.e. File Name -Alert it should start with Capital Letter Always Then Select main method check box click on Ok.</code></pre>
 It will create a new class with Public Static Void Main method in it - you can see this in editor Save the file and right click on file - go to Run - java ..
 See the console window for output.